-As our company grows our well-intended policies and processes for purchasing requests, expense reports, management reports, document submissions, committees, task forces and Annual Operating Plans all pile up.
+As our company grows our well-intended policies and processes for purchasing requests, expense reports, management reports, document submissions, committees, task forces and Annual Operating Plans all pile-up.
 Lots of emails, meetings and reading.
 Who has time to do any real work?
-How do we deal with necessary bureaucracy?
+How do we deal with the necessary bureaucracy?

 When 2+2 makes 3